"Politics in America is not a spectator sport. You have to get involved."

 Let’s be honest: medical cannabis is not the most pressing issue in Washington, D.C., these days.
-While a majority of Congressional members are sympathetic to the needs of patients, most do not understand the issue of medical cannabis, much less that there is a way forward.
-In the truest definition of democracy, our elected officials represent their constituents, who have thousands of needs.
-If you are not asking them to add medical cannabis to the list, there is no pressure for them to advocate for you.
+While a majority of Congressional members are sympathetic to the needs of patients, the truth is, medical cannabis policy is complicated.
+Elected officials need your help understanding how to support patients and why this should be a priority for their office.
+In the truest sense of democracy, our elected officials represent their constituents, who have many needs.
+If you are not asking them to add medical cannabis to the list, there is no reason for them to advocate for you.

-According to a survey of congressional staffers conducted by the Congressional Management Foundation, members of Congress are more likely to be swayed on an issue by concerned citizens who visit, write, or call their offices than by the efforts of paid lobbyists.
-As it turns out, you have more power than they realize!
+"Communicating with Congress: Perceptions of Citizen Advocacy on Capitol Hill", by the Congressional Management Foundation, provides valuable insight into how crucial grassroots advocacy is to manifesting change.
+This survey of congressional staffers found that members of Congress are more likely to be swayed on an issue by concerned citizens who visit, write, or call their offices than by the efforts of paid lobbyists.
+As it turns out, citizens have more power than they realize!

 If you have an opportunity to speak with your representative, be concise and direct: describe how federal cannabis policies impact your life, why you are engaged in the issue, that recreational cannabis and medical cannabis are not the same, and the need for a national medical cannabis program.
 Use this guide for tips on talking to your representatives.